lydiaochoa92/courses-pythonwhat-tutorial-deprecated/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:7f08642d18
 ## list slicing

-Selecting single values from a list is just one part of the story.
-It's also possible to _slice_ your list, which means selecting multiple elements from your list.
-Use the following syntax:
+Checking a list is just one part of the story.
+It's also possible to _slice_ your list, which means selecting multiple elements from your list--using the following syntax:

 ```
 my_list[start:end]
 ```

 The `start` index will be included, while the `end` index is _not_.

+**Below is a potential scenario for teaching students to slice a list.**

 The code sample below shows an example.
 A list with `"b"` and `"c"`, corresponding to indexes 1 and 2, are selected from a list `x`: